 The Board has rules related to interconnection of on-site generation facilities.
 The Board’s standards for interconnection, safety and operating reliability are found in 199 IAC chapter 15 and are applicable to all utilities.
 These rules are being reviewed and the Board has initiated a rulemaking docket RMU-2016-0006.

 Additionally, the Board’s rules for Electric Interconnection of Distributed Generation facilities are found in 199 IAC chapter 45 and are applicable to those utilities subject to rate regulation by the Board (such as MidAmerican Energy Company and Interstate Power and Light Company).
-These rules are being reviewed and the Board has initiated a rulemaking docket RMU-2016-0003.
+These rules were recently updated.
+(See Docket No. RMU-2016-0003.)

 The Board’s rules for net metering are found in 199 IAC 15.11(5).
 In Docket No. NOI-2014-0001, the Board evaluated possible revisions to the net metering rule but concluded that there was not enough information to make permanent changes to the rule.
-However, the Board ordered MidAmerican Energy Company and Interstate Power and Light Company to file new tariffs for net metering which would change net metering policy on a temporary basis (3 years).
+However, the Board ordered MidAmerican Energy Company (Docket No. TF-2016-0323) and Interstate Power and Light Company (Docket No. TF-2016-0321) to file new tariffs for net metering which would change net metering policy on a temporary basis (3 years).
 Based on the Board’s order, the tariffs will increase the size cap of net metered facilities from 500 kW to 1 MW.
 Also, customers under the new tariffs will no longer be allowed to roll forward their excess generation indefinitely.
 The excess generation will be cashed out on an annual basis.
-Prior to the end of the 3-year period, the Board will determine whether the changes should be made permanent and whether rule changes are needed.
+After the 3-year period, the Board will determine whether the changes should be made permanent and whether rule changes are needed.

 Combined Heat and Power